Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Results

 Nine participants interacted with recommended sites, which is 30\% of those who visited at least one recommended site.
 Collectively, 33 sites received 948 additional interactions as a result of this study, although the majority of these accrue to just a few sites: median interactions with a single site was 6 (M=28.7; SD=56.9).
 Participants initiated with 38 non-recommended sites during the course of the study as well---likely with sites authored by people they already knew~\cite{levonian_patterns_2021}.
 Thus, participation was associated with a 94.7\% increase in total initiations during the study period.\footnote{At an average of 0.37 initiations per author during the study period, participants also initiated more often than the 0.05 initiation average for non-participating active authors.
 For context, participant initiations comprised 0.2\% of all the author initiations that occurred on CaringBridge during the study period, from among 39.5K active authors.} 71.7\% of the interactions were reactions: we discuss text-based interactions next.\footnote{This proportion is similar to the percentage of reaction interactions for all users (71.6\%) and all participant interactions with non-recommended sites (71.2\%) during the same period.}

 Only four participants interacted using comments or guestbooks, resulting in 20 participant/site dyads in which interaction occurred.
 Our qualitative analysis identified two areas of interest: \textit{first-contact strategies} and \textit{potential norm violations}.
-We observed a diversity of first contact strategies, varying from formally introducing the self (\textit{``I am managing a CaringBridge site for my sister. ...
-Your site was mentioned in an email from CaringBridge, I took interest in your story.''}\footnote{Three participants described the site suggestion emails as coming ``from CaringBridge''.}), to general expressions of support (\textit{``Hope you get some rest soon''}), to establishing common ground by sharing their personal health experiences (\textit{``I kind of know the road you are traveling. [personal health history]''}).
+We observed a diversity of \textit{first-contact strategies}, varying from formally introducing the self (\textit{``I am managing a CaringBridge site for my sister. ...
+Your site was mentioned in an email from CaringBridge, I took interest in your story.''}\footnote{Three participants described the Site Suggestion emails as coming ``from CaringBridge''.}), to general expressions of support (\textit{``Hope you get some rest soon''}), to establishing common ground by sharing their personal health experiences (\textit{``I kind of know the road you are traveling. [personal health history]''}).
 A larger study could investigate first-contact strategies that are particularly effective, either at encouraging a response or at providing useful support.
-In addition, we observed ``potential norm violations'': situations where participant comments diverge from other visitor comments.
+In addition, we observed \textit{potential norm violations}: situations where participant comments diverge from other visitor comments.
 These divergences include specific behaviors: first-time sympathetic comments on posts announcing the death of the patient, being the first and only commenter on a Journal update, bringing in potentially-unwanted religious messaging (\textit{``God bless you''}), and asking explicit questions of the update author.
-The commenting norms perceived by ``power user'' peers may diverge from most visitors, enabling them to provide support in situations others may not, but running the risk of producing uniquely negative experiences.
-P1 provided the only comment on a death announcement update: \textit{``I am so very, very sorry for the passing of your loved one.''} We have no evidence of how these comments were received by authors of recced sites, with no specific objections either in reply to comments or to CaringBridge help/support lines.
+The commenting norms perceived by `power user' peers may diverge from most visitors, enabling them to provide support in situations others may not but running the risk of producing uniquely negative experiences.
+P1 provided the only comment on a death announcement update: \textit{``I am so very, very sorry for the passing of your loved one.''} We have no evidence of how these comments were received by authors of recced sites; we observed no objections as comment replies or indirectly via CaringBridge help/support lines.